atoponce/CubeRNG/README.md

 But once you've received your random number, you will want to destroy the scrambled cube state.
 If you can solve the cube, this would be the best approach.
 If you cannot solve it, then continue scrambling the cube to erase the state, preventing an adversary from discovering it.
-Of course, close your browser tab to pvent the digest from staying on the screen for the same reason.
+Of course, press the red "Clear cube" button or close your browser tab to prevent the digest from staying on the screen for the same reason.

 This project does not intentionally transmit anything over the network or store anything to disk.